 ADL: How did you and your family reunite?

-PG: When my mother and I got back to our hometown, a friend of our family, Mrs. Weissman, came running out of her house, embracing us, crying, “You’re alive!
+PG: When my mother and I got back to our hometown, a friend of our family, Mr. Weissman, came running out of his house, embracing us, crying, “You’re alive!
 There’s no one alive!”
-The Weissman family had hid in the village all throughout the war.
+The Weissman family had hid in the town all throughout the war.
 They brought us in and gave us our first clean clothes and the ability to bathe after being lice infested.
 I had severe pain in the bottoms of my feet following our journey, a traumatic injury that took a long time to resolve.
 The war ended in May, and I remember the one fire engine in town blowing its horn and going up and down the street while people celebrated.
-About a month later, my sister Eva and then my sister Susan made their way back to us.
-They had survived Bergen Belsen and Buchenwald.
+About a month later, my sister Eva, who had been in the mountains with the partisans, and then my sister Susan, who survived Auschwitz and Bergen Belsen made their way back to us, along with one of my aunts.
 You can’t imagine what a miracle it was to be reunited.
 It was like instinct pulled us back.

 ADL: How did you come to the United States and what happened after?